karthikkeyan/Encryption/README.md

 ![alt text] (https://github.com/karthikkeyan/Encryption/blob/master/filestructure.png "Module mapping directory structure")

-> Note: You dont have to add these files in you project.
-Just create a directory and file inside that directory would be fine.
+> Note: You don’t have to add these files in you project.
+Just create a directory and a map file.

 ## Project Settings

-Now that you have our mapping files ready, we have to add our directory’s path in **Import Paths** under **Search Paths** section in your **Build Settings**.
+Now that you have your mapping files ready, we have to add that directory’s path, in **Import Paths** under **Search Paths** section in your **Build Settings**.

 ![alt text] (https://github.com/karthikkeyan/Encryption/blob/master/importpath.png "Add Import Path")